Brimhall Essay Contest

 RULES

-- The contest is open to all full-time BYU undergraduate (12+ credits) and graduate students (8+ credits) enrolled in Fall Semester 2025.
+- The contest is open to all full-time BYU undergraduate (12+ credits) and graduate students (8+ credits) enrolled in Fall Semester 2026.

 - Essays should be approximately 750 words.

 - Your name must not appear anywhere on your essay.
+It will be thrown out if it includes your name.

 - Submit your essay online here.

-- Essay submission deadline: Tuesday, September 23, 2025, by MIDNIGHT.
+- Essay submission deadline: Tuesday, September 22, 2026, by 11:59 pm MDT.
+NO EXCEPTIONS!

 HELP